Got fresh tomatoes? This cucumber tomato onion salad brings out the beauty of ripe tomatoes in a way you’ll want to eat again and again.

 For this cucumber tomato onion salad, we’ve used a mix of herbs: basil, thyme and oregano from our garden.
-If you can, we recommend growing herbs at home in the summer months: it only requires some pots and a sunny ledge!
+We highly recommend growing herbs at home in the summer months: it only requires some pots and a sunny ledge!
 You don’t even need garden space.
 If you’re looking to grow herbs, here are some resources that we’ve put together:

-We really liked the complexity that using a few different herbs brought to this salad, but if you don’t have herbs readily on hand, there’s no need to buy all three.
-If you can only get one we’d recommend basil, and if you can use a mix of basil and oregano.
+The complexity that using a few different herbs brings a nuance to this salad.
+But if you don’t have herbs readily on hand, there’s no need to buy all three!
+Use basil if you can only use one, or if you can find both use basil and oregano.

 How to serve it